kartiksharma2311/bio/README.md

-# bio
+# Hello World!

-Bio data of Pranjal Patel
+This is Pranjal Patel